-- 1. Special Resolutions passed at the last Annual General Meeting held on September 30, 2021 for: - i.
-Re-appointment of Mr. Pradeep Anant Rane as an Independent Director to hold office for second term of Five consecutive years with effect from August 05, 2021 upto August 04, 2026; - ii.
-Re-appointment of Ms. Arati Naik as a Wholetime Director designated as Executive Director to hold office for a period of Five consecutive years with effect from April 01, 2022. - 2.
-Special Resolutions passed at the Annual General Meeting held on December 11, 2020 for: - i.
+- 1. Special Resolutions passed at the last Annual General Meeting held on September 23, 2022: - i.
+There were no special resolutions passed at the last Annual General Meeting held on September 23, 2022. - 2.
+Special Resolutions passed at the Annual General Meeting held on September 30, 2021: - i.
+Re-appointment of Mr. Pradeep Anant Rane as an Independent Director to hold office for second term of Five consecutive years from August 05, 2021 upto August 04, 2026; - ii.
+Re-appointment of Ms. Arati Naik as a Wholetime Director designated as Executive Director to hold office for a period of Five consecutive years with effect from April 01, 2022. - 3.
+Special Resolutions passed at the Annual General Meeting held on December 11, 2020: - i.
 Re-appointment of Mr. Pradeep Gopal Pande as an Independent Director to hold office for second term of two consecutive years; - ii.
-Approval of sharing/distribution of profit not exceeding 1% amongst Non-Executive Directors. - 3.
-Special Resolutions passed at the Annual General Meeting held on September 28, 2019 for: - i.
-Re-appointment of Mr. K. R. Naik as an Executive Chairman of the Company for a further period of 5 years; - ii.
-Re-appointment of Mr. Pankaj Baliga as an Independent Director to hold office for term of five consecutive years; - iii.
-Re-appointment of Mr. K. M. Gaonkar as an Independent Director to hold office for second term of five consecutive - iv.
-Re-appointment of Mr. Bhanubhai Patel as an Independent Director to hold office for second term of five consecutive years.

-c) Details of Special resolutions passed through Postal Ballot during the year
+Approval of sharing/distribution of profit not exceeding 1% amongst Non-Executive Directors. - c) Details of Special resolutions passed through Postal Ballot during the year None - d) Details of special resolution proposed to be conducted through Postal Ballot None